 I know we all dread this answer, but the truth of the matter is: sometimes a guy stops texting because he’s just not that into you.
 If you’ve ruled out the other options, this one might be it.
 For guys, sometimes slowly stopping their replies is easier for them than having a hard conversation.
 You can always get feedback on your text conversations here to find out if he’s just not that into you.

-As you can see, multiple messages over the course of a few days go unanswered, and the guy above gives the excuse that he’s “really bad at responding”.
+As you can see, multiple messages go unanswered, and the guy above gives the excuse “I’m a horrible texter”.
 If a guy is into you, he’ll make the effort!
 Don’t try to force something that’s just not going to happen.